linkedin/rest.li/guide_restli_server.md

 }
 ```

-Where `WidgetKey.pdsc` is defined by the schema:
+where `WidgetKey.pdsc` is defined by the schema:

     {